Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 #### What:
-- Tuition free courses in Math, English, Biology, Chemistry, Physics
+- Tuition free courses in Math, English, Biology, Chemistry, Computers
 - Targeted academic preparation up to grade 12 equivalency for admission into college post secondary programs including apprenticeship training
 - Developing Essential Skills for the workplace
 - GED pre-test and preparation
-- Childcare and transportation subsidy for eligible learners
+- Childcare, transportation, & internet subsidy for eligible learners
 - Continuous intake, self-paced learning, self-directed with teacher support
 #### Who:
 Adults (19+ years) with or without a grade 12 diploma (age exceptions may apply)